awu626/STAT-4830-project/report.md

 # Initial Results

 ## Evidence your implementation works
-We were able to run a very small-scale simulation featuring a couple agents, a couple rewards, and a couple obstacles.
+We were able to run a very small-scale simulation featuring a small amount of agents, a couple rewards, and a couple obstacles.
 The agents are able to freely move around outside the obstacles and collect reward points (revenue) by visiting the concession stands.

 ![Grid Traversal Simulation](simulation.gif)